Share On

 Avian influenza refers to any disease or infection in birds caused by Type A influenza viruses.
 Virus strains are categorized as highly pathogenic avian influenza (HPAI) or low pathogenic avian influenza (LPAI.)
 Most Type A influenza viruses are low pathogenic, found worldwide, and can frequently be found in apparently healthy migrating waterfowl and shorebirds.
 In domesticated birds, low pathogenic AI viruses typically have low morbidity and mortality rates.
 HPAI, however, carries a high morbidity and mortality rate.

 Highly pathogenic Eurasian H5 avian influenza was detected in wild birds in early 2022 after not being detected in a wild bird in the United States since 2016, and shortly afterward, HPAI was detected at a commercial turkey farm.
-Since the start of the current outbreak, every state except Hawaii has had confirmed cases of HPAI in wild and/or domesticated birds.
+Since the start of the current outbreak, in the United States there have been confirmed cases of HPAI in every state in wild and/or domesticated birds.
 For more information on current cases, please refer to the USDA APHIS website.

 How Does Avian Influenza Manifest In Birds?